colmcallan/milestoneproject4/README.md

     - create login system with django all-auth to allow signing up with github
     - create frontend pages to advertise the site to encourage users to sign up
     - create documentation to show users how to use the site its features.
-    - create charts showing bugs / features with highest up-votes (daily, weekly , monthly)
-    - create priority based queue tickets system for bugs and features
+    - create priority based queue tickets system tickets.
-    - create ability for users to comment on tickets
+    - create ability for users to comment on tickets/bugs
     - create stripe checkout system for feature up-votes